Virtual Learning Exchanges

 - Fifth and sixth graders practiced their Spanish online with students in Spain and Skyped and exchanged videos about local animals with students in Scotland;

-- Seventh graders used video exchanges to learn about Mexico-Texas relations around the time of Texas' independence with students in Mexico;
+- Seventh graders used video exchanges to learn about Mexico-Texas relations around the time of Texas' independence with students in Mexico and they shared school cultures with students in Germany and Denmark;

 - Eighth graders annually blog with students in Scotland (topics have included poetry, issues of discrimination, immigration, Martin Luther King Jr.’s dream, and cultural similarities and differences);

-- Ninth graders did a Q&A blog with TVS alumni who were Peace Corps Volunteers in Burkina Faso and Zambia and live video-chatted and blogged with Dutch students to learn about each other's schools and daily lives;
+- Ninth graders did a Q&A blog with TVS alumni who were Peace Corps Volunteers in Burkina Faso and Zambia and live video-chatted and blogged with Dutch students to learn about each other's schools and daily lives and more recently they carried out a online chat for several months that ended with a live conversation with students at a school in Switzerland;

 - Upper School Spanish II students practiced their Spanish skills (written, spoken, and listening) with students in Spain online;